marcniven/todo-list-app/README.md

 # CP476 To-Do List Web Application

-## Project Overview
-This project is a full-stack To-Do List web application developed for CP476 – Internet Computing.
-The goal of the application is to help users manage tasks and deadlines in an organized and simple way.
+A full-stack To-Do List web application to help users manage tasks and deadlines in an organized and simple way.

-## Team Members
-- Suvethan Yogathasan
-- Maathusan Raveendran
-- Marc Niven Kumar

 ## Core Features
 - Create, edit, and delete tasks